 The First Page of the site is this Introduction and Background section.

-The Second Page is the main article, the purpose of the site, “A Neurological Model of the Meme and of Meme Replication”, consisting of text and four interspersed short film clips.
-As you will note, it is still labelled "DRAFT"; in other words, it is a work in progress.
+The Second Page is the main article, the purpose of the site, "A Neurological Model of the Meme and of Meme Replication", consisting of text and four interspersed short film clips.
+Although no longer labelled "DRAFT", it is still a work in progress.

 The Third Page is Bibliography and References.

 The Fourth Page includes links to the earlier, all-PowerPoint/film, version of this enterprise.

 The Fifth Tab links to a Forum for discussion.
 Comments about the website and its substance are valued and requested.
 (If that doesn't work for you, you can contact me directly at firstname.lastname@example.org.)

 There is also a depository of relevant articles, in PDF form, which are accessible from the Bibliography and References page.